maddigits/maddigits.github.com/_posts/2012-12-18-seven-languages-in-seven-weeks-erlang.md

 category: posts
 ---

-So, I just bought [_"Seven Languages in Seven Weeks"_][book], and read the Ruby chapter, not big deal at all, skip Io, Prolog and Scala, fall in Erlang!
+So, I just bought [_"Seven Languages in Seven Weeks"_][book].
+I've read the Ruby chapter, not big deal at all, so I slipt it.
+I also skip Io, Prolog and Scala (for now), and then, fall in Erlang!

 I'll explain it better another day, but, as you may know, Erlang is a concurrency language, that used to turn difficult thing easy and easy